 What happens to your Google Analytics data if your business is building a new website on a new domain?
-Are you able to keep your old data and continue tracking visitor data as if your site never moved?
-The answer is ‘Yes!’
-It’s very easy to do and this post will show you how to do it.
+Do you need to set up a new Google Analytics account?
+Or, are you able to keep your old data and continue tracking visitor data as if your site never moved?
+The answer is ‘Yes, you can keep your old data!’

 First, you need to add the Google Analytics code that’s being used on your current site to the new site.
 Here’s how to find it:

 That’s it!
-Your Google Analytics account will now track the visitor data from your new site while keeping continuity by preserving the data from your previous domain.
+Now your Google Analytics will keep up-to-date with your changed domain.
+All of the visitor data from your new website domain will be collected and tracked while maintaining continuity and preserving data from your previous domain.

 This is an excellent way to manage your data collection and keep your analytics reporting consistent between sites.